svin24/SViN24/README.md

 - 🇬🇷 Junior Dev
 - 📚 Currently learning fullstack development using Java/Go and eventually some front end.
 Though I personally prefer doing things in backend.
 - 💼 Looking for an entry level job!
 Please contact me!
+Email: svin.mail.24@gmail.com

 <!--
 **SViN24/SViN24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.